 OpenCanada is a digital publication sitting at the intersection of public policy, scholarship and journalism.
 We produce multimedia content to explain, analyze and tell stories about the increasingly complex and rapidly shifting world of foreign policy and international affairs.
 We partner with national and international media, and have co-produced major international affairs sites and series including Arctic Deeply with News Deeply and The Lind Initiative with UBC.

 OpenCanada was founded in June 2011 by the Canadian International Council in collaboration with Taylor Owen.
 Since then, we have published thousands of articles on international affairs and Canadian foreign policy and have served as a hub for communities in Canada and beyond seeking thoughtful analysis on world events.

 Relaunched in October 2015, OpenCanada is now a stand-alone publication, produced by the Centre for International Governance Innovation.

-OpenCanada has won five Canadian Online Publishing Awards (COPAs), including best overall online media site and content of the year in 2013, and, in 2017, best feature article or series.
+OpenCanada has won six Canadian Online Publishing Awards (COPAs), including best overall online media site and content of the year in 2013, and, in 2017, best feature article or series.

 The OpenCanada team includes: Taylor Owen (Founder and Publisher), Eva Salinas (Managing Editor), Catherine Tsalikis (Senior Editor), Som Tsoi (Creative Director) and our amazing network of contributors, developers, interns and volunteers.

 OpenCanada.org welcomes submissions of essays and reported pieces on a wide range of topics related to contemporary issues in international affairs.
 We seek to publish engaging and substantive analysis of foreign policy, international events, and global trends.
 OpenCanada encourages perspectives that involve critical thinking or showcase angles on an issue that may have been left out of popular dialogue.